alpi2736/spotxmobile.github.io/docs/adapters/brightcove/android-adapter.md

 ## Who Can Use the Adapter

-To use the plugin, you need to be a SpotX publisher and use the Brightcove Player SDK for Android.
+To use the adapter, you need to be a SpotX publisher and use the Brightcove Player SDK for Android.
-If you are not already a SpotX publisher, click [here](http://www.spotxchange.com/publishers/apply-to-become-a-spotx-publisher/) to apply.
+If you are not already a SpotX publisher, [apply to become a spotx publisher](http://www.spotxchange.com/publishers/apply-to-become-a-spotx-publisher/).

-## What the Plugin Does
+## What the adapter Does

-The plugin allows the [SpotX SDK](/android/sdk) and the Brightcove Player SDK to work together so you can monetize your player's content.
-To use this new plugin, SpotX publishers will need to integrate the SpotX SDK and the Brightcove Player SDK into their App.
+The adapter allows the [SpotX SDK](/android/sdk) and the Brightcove Player SDK to work together so you can monetize your player's content.

 ## How to Install the Adapter

-There are three ways to install this plugin:
+There are three ways to install this adapter:

 ### Gradle Dependency (preferred)